Milling PCBs with the Protomat S104

 Now click on the "Generate isolation and contour routing toolpath" button (see picture).

 The "Technology Dialog" should now open.
 Please make sure that all values and checkboxes are set as seen in the picture below.
+If you have created one or multiple rubout layers for your pcb you have to select the option "rubout layers" in the rubout selection area.
+Only select the 0,1mm Microcutter if you absolutely need it as this tool easily breaks.

 Click the "Ok" button on the pop-up window and you should be able to see the toolpaths that were generated in the main view.